Xi-CAM/Xi-cam/docs/source/quickstart.md

     }
 ```

-In short, Xi-CAM will see the `xicam.plugins.GUIPlugin` entry point key
+Xi-CAM will see the `xicam.plugins.GUIPlugin` entry point key
 and load in the `ExamplePlugin` defined (in the value).
 Similarly, Xi-CAM will see the `xicam.plugins.Operation` entry point key
 and load in `invert` and `random_noise` operations.